aboutjax/designr-figma-plugin/README.md

 ![image](./assets/cover.png)

-This is a figma plugin that helps us achieve better color consistency while we design.
+This is a figma plugin that helps us achieve consistent color & spacing for Wahoo SYSTM.

 # 🎁 Installation